Wave-induced drift in third-order deep-water theory: Multichromatic waves

 Random waves are the closest mathematical idealisation to the waves we might typically find in the ocean: the phases of one Fourier component are not correlated with the next, and the resulting pattern -- while occasionally exhibiting a distinct group -- is highly irregular.
 Random phases at lowest order also means that sum and difference phases at higher orders are random, due to a neglect of slow phase-coherence effects associated with nonlinear coupling \citep{Andrade2023}.

-Because we are interested in comparing different computations of drift, we also derive a generalised version of the Stokes drift \eqref{eq:Bichromatic_2nd_order_Stokes_drift} with second order difference harmonics suitable for arbitrarily many modes.
-The procedure is familiar: Taylor expand the velocity field $(u,w)$ from \eqref{eq:phi-to-second-order} about an initial position $(x_0,z_0)$, and keep the lowest order terms.
-Solve for the particle trajectories by integrating that expanded velocity field in time.
-Then substitute the solution thus obtained into the second order terms in the Taylor expansion, and integrate the result to find the corrected particle trajectories.
-We obtain

-Here we recognise term (I) as simply the sum of the individual Stokes drifts, and term (II) as the generalisation of \eqref{eq:Bichromatic_2nd_order_Stokes_drift}.
+In such cases, the averaging necessary to unambiguously define an Eulerian mean velocity is not achievable.
+At best we can average over a suitably large number of individual waves, in the expectation that the Eulerian mean velocity over such a large time will be small.

+Where focused wave groups exhibit localised features, such as a clear division between flows in the direction of propagation at the surface and return flows at depth, -- which have been well described by using wave-envelope formulations by van den Bremer and coworkers \citep{vandenBremer2016,vandenBremer2018,VandenBremer2019,calvert2019laboratory} -- the lack of clear ``groupiness" in random seas means that we should expect these localised effects to be averaged out.
+The advantage is that we can test whether (on average) the Stokes drift formulation \eqref{eq:multi-mode-2nd-order-Stokes-drift} is suitable, since it clearly cannot capture spatio-temporally localised flows around a group itself (all terms are positive).

-Figure \ref{fig:Random-waves-depth-dependent-drift} shows the results of computing the wave-induced particle displacement for random waves.
-The amplitude spectrum \eqref{eq:Gaussian-amplitude-spectrum} is retained, but rather than assigning the phases of the waves so as to achieve linear focusing at a specific location, these phases are randomly generated for 200 realisations.
-Red curves denote first order theory, green curves second order, and blue curves third order, with the prominent, dark curves representing the average over all realisations.
+Figure \ref{fig:Random-waves-depth-dependent-drift} shows the results of computing the wave-induced particle displacement for 200 realisations of a random sea surface.
+A Gaussian amplitude spectrum \eqref{eq:Gaussian-amplitude-spectrum} with $A=0.05$ and the parameters $k_p=2.5$ 1/m and $\sigma=0.7$ are used, but rather than assigning the phases so as to achieve linear focusing at a specific location, these are randomly generated for each realisation.
+Blue curves denote first order theory, red curves second order, and yellow curves third order, with the prominent, darker curves representing the average over all realisations for a given order.
 In each case the integration is for approximately 80 peak periods, which is long enough to clearly distinguish the particle drift.